-3. Skin cancer accounts for more than 50% of all cancers combined.
+3. Skin cancer accounts for more than 50% of all cancer cases.

-4. More than one million cases of skin cancer will be diagnosed this year.
+4. More than 5 million cases of skin cancer are diagnosed a year.

-5. Skin cancer is most deadly for African Americans, Asians, and Latinos.
+5. Skin cancer is most deadly for Blacks, Asians, and Hispanics.

 7. One bad burn in childhood doubles the risk factor for melanoma later in life.